-1. What do you mean by External Commercial Borrowings (ECBs)?
-Describe the various forms of ECB as per RBI Guidelines.

-- 2. Elucidate the procedure for the issue of Depository Receipts under Depository Receipts Scheme 2014.

-- 3. Briefly explain the condition required to be fulfilled by a company for issue of depository receipts under the Companies (Issue and Global Depository Receipts) Rules, 2014.

-- 4. What do you mean by Foreign Currency Exchangeable Bond (FCEB)?
-Explain the Pricing norms for issuing of FCEB under the Foreign Currency Exchangeable Bonds Scheme, 2008

-- 5. Write short notes on :

-- (a) Sponsored ADR/GDR issue

-- (b) Two Way Fungibility Scheme

-- (c) Asian Development Bank

-- (d) International Monetary Fund

-- (e) International Finance Corporation.
+- 1. What do you mean by External Commercial Borrowings (ECBs)?
+Describe the various forms of ECB as per RBI Guidelines. - 2.
+State the procedure laid out for issuance of ADRs/GDRs? - 3.
+Briefly explain the condition required to be fulfilled by a company for issue of depository receipts under the Companies (Issue and Global Depository Receipts) Rules, 2014. - 4.
+What do you mean by Foreign Currency Exchangeable Bond (FCEB)?
+Explain the Pricing norms for issuing of FCEB under the Foreign Currency Exchangeable Bonds Scheme, 2008. - 5.
+Mention the Regulatory Framework in India for issue of ADR/GDR/FCCBs/FCEBs. - 6.
+"Achieving a prosperous, inclusive, resilient and sustainable Asia and the Pacific, while sustaining its efforts to eradicate extreme poverty" Justify the mission of Asian Development Bank in your own words. - 7.
+State the conditions pertaining to conversion of External Commercial Borrowings (ECBs) into Equity? - 8.
+Distinguish between Asian Development Bank and International Monetary Fund? - 9.
+International Monetary Fund (IMF) plays a vital role in the global economy.
+Explain its mission and activities. - 10.
+Write short notes on: - (a) Sponsored ADR/GDR issue - (b) Two Way Fungibility Scheme - (c) Asian Development Bank - (d) International Finance Corporation.